mkeck3672/Hack_The_Box_Write_Ups/README.md

 # Hack_The_Box_Write_Ups

-Welcome to my github!! :)
+Welcome to my github!! :smiley:

 My name is Mike and my hacker handle is Thugbounty.
 I am here to get better at Pen-testing.
 I currently work for a Security company and handle vulnerability reports for my clients.
 I have a degree in Cyber Security but I have only started putting the skills to work a little over a year ago.
 My goals are simple I want to be a great security researcher and Pen-tester.
 I plan on doing this through hack the box, try hack me, proving grounds and other programs.